jbuehl/homealone/docs/README.scheduler.md

 scheduler.delSchedule(scheduleName) - Delete a schedule from the scheduler's list
 ```
 #### Schedule
 A list of one or more Jobs and times at which they are to be run.
-Because it inherits from StateControl, the state (enabled or disabled) is persistent.
+Because it inherits from StateControl, the state of a Schedule (enabled or disabled) is persistent.
+If the expectedState attribute is set to True, all of the Controls referenced in the Schedule will be set to the expected state at the time the Scheduler is started, based on the Schedule.
 ```
-schedule = Schedule(name, [(schedTime, job),...]) - Instantiate a Schedule.
+schedule = Schedule(name, [(schedTime, job),...], expectedState=False) - Instantiate a Schedule.
 schedule.setState(state) - Enable or disable the schedule.
 ```
 #### Job